sciZer0/7/v/README.md

 The only way for a blockchain to be extremely-sustainable (really-unstoppable) is to be a people-ruled system – without being under control of any single entity.

-Including, extremal sustainability for a blockchain implies that for any single entity — for any bad actor — it is extremely hard, at best impossible, to even try getting control over the blockchain.

 On the other hand, the main task of developers is to build/make such systems as fast, reliable, secure, decentralized, sustainable  and, of course, efficient as possible.

 *By the way, permissionlessness is just another word for censorship-resistance, and of course, permissionlessness and sustainability, both these ones together, imply trustlessness.*